Law enforcement encourage drivers to start your safety around school zone habits. Extended schools in now, all schools in session soon. WFMY

-Monday, everyone is advised to pack patience, drive safely in areas around schools and schedule extra time to get where you're going because you'll be sharing the road with school buses.
+When school starts everyone is advised to pack patience, drive safely in areas around schools and schedule extra time to get where you're going because you'll be sharing the road with school buses.
 This could save you time, headache and money.
 Getting a traffic ticket in a school zone is costly.

 Expect to see lots of police officers, deputies and NC State Highway Patrol Troopers (NCSHP) around school zones for the first few weeks of school.
 Many agencies are already enforcing school zone speeding laws and have placed large digital electronic signs in those areas to warn drivers about school zones and ticket costs.

 New Bus Stop Rules: GCS Participates in Bus Crossing Guard Pilot Project

 NCSHP says drivers should keep these things in mind during the school year:

 - When backing out of a driveway or leaving a garage, watch out for children walking or bicycling to school.

 - When driving in neighborhoods with school zones, watch out for young people who may be thinking about getting to school, but may not be thinking of getting there safely.